RSIGuard RSIGuard

 Back to top

-RSIGuard v4.0 and later differentiates between your typing and the typing done by voice recognition tools.
+RSIGuard differentiates between your typing and the text typed by voice recognition.
 Text typed by voice recognition software is not counted as typing by BreakTimer (or DataLogger).
-It is possible that the detection algorithm might not detect voice recognition software in every case, but our testing found no exceptions using NaturallySpeaking v9.0 or later.
+The exception is that keys pressed using the command "press KEY" are counted as keystroke activity.

 Back to top